jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 - git clone https://github.com/jose-Abel/Ruby-Capstone-Telegram-Bot.git
 - cd Ruby-Capstone-Telegram-Bot
-- bin/main.rb (For Linux or Mac users)
+- sudo bin/main.rb (For Linux or Mac users)
 - ruby bin/main.rb (For Windows users)
 - Once running have to go to the Telegram Channel 'pricetop10cryptocoin' to run the commands that makes the functionality